-A matching engine failover is not fully transparent but always implies a market reset.
-In case the primary matching engine fails, the secondary component will take over by loading the persistent orders from the persistency layer and trading continues after a market reset - all non persistent orders and quotes are deleted.
-Please also refer to the section 'Matching Engine Failover and Failure' in the Simulation Guide.
+A Matching Engine failover is not transparent but always implies a Market Reset.
+In case the primary Matching Engine fails, the secondary component will take over by loading the persistent orders from the persistency layer and trading continues after a Market Reset - all non-persistent orders and quotes are deleted.